Barkley Shut Up and Jam 2

-Barkley Shut Up and Jam 2 is a 1995 basketball video game developed and published by Accolade exclusively for the Sega Genesis.
+Barkley Shut Up and Jam 2 is a 1995 basketball video game developed and published by Accolade for the Sega Genesis.
 The game is a sequel to 1994's Barkley Shut Up and Jam!

 Piko Interactive acquired the rights to the game and re-released it in a compilation cartridge for the Evercade handheld under the name Hoops Shut Up and Jam 2 in 2021.

 Gameplay

 The game is played from a horizontal perspective as the player and its teammate (computer or human) try to outscore the competition using any means necessary.

 Players can choose from ten "streetwise" players, not including Charles Barkley himself, as they play in either an exhibition game or tournament.
 Since this is basketball on the street, players compete in eight different urban environments featuring graffiti, rubble, and even a moving train.
 More than 2000 player animations have been included to show moves such as behind-the-back passes, double-clutches, alley-oops, and 25 different dunks.
 Battery backup allows players to save tournament progress, as well as individual records such as triple doubles, total wins, and total losses.

 In addition, digitized voice samples of Charles Barkley offer either words of encouragement or ridicule while they play.